spbgti/spbgti-tools-schedule/docs/source/schedule_api.rst

 .. code-block:: python

    """
-    returns all groups that have any schedules.
+    Returns all groups that have any schedules.
     Old schedules supposed to be deleted;
    """